2giosangmitom/2giosangmitom/README.md

 ## 🧠 What I'm Exploring

-- Solidity.
+- 🧩 **Solidity** - writing and deploying smart contracts on Ethereum.
-- Blockchain.
+- 🔗 **Blockchain** - understanding decentralized infrastructure and dApps.
-- AI Agents.
+- 🤖 **AI Agents** - integrating AI tools into real-world systems.

 ## 📫 Connect With Me